 That isn’t me writing.
 That’s 90-odd-year-old copy from just some of the literature surrounding Walter Camp’s Daily Dozen exercises.
 Now that doesn’t mean we should just take it at face value.
 The advertisers were trying to sell a product, just like those peppy hosts you see in infomercials today.
 We need to look a little closer to see whether the product matched the hype.

 (* just because the original text focused on men, doesn’t mean I can’t change it!)

 It is not easy for the busy person to detect that they are going downhill physically until they find that the downward momentum has reached the stage of a nervous shock.
 Then they are apt to flounder around in the hope of saving themselves by methods that hurt more than help.Walter Camp

-These were the people Camp sought to help.
-The hard-working people whose work was grinding them down, and whose body’s, nerves and minds were now shot.
+These were the people Camp sought to help with the Daily Dozen exercises.
+The hard-working people whose work was grinding them down, and whose bodies, nerves, and minds were now shot.
 Camp devised twelve simple exercises that would meet the following criteria: